canonical/lxd/doc/howto/cluster_manage.md

 To edit all properties of a cluster member, including the member-specific configuration, the member roles, the failure domain and the cluster groups, use the `lxc cluster edit` command.

-## Evacuating and restoring cluster members
+## Evacuate and restore cluster members

 There are scenarios where you might need to empty a given cluster member of all its instances (for example, for routine maintenance like applying system updates that require a reboot, or to perform hardware changes).